wu-yc/LabClaw/README.md

 </div>

-> [!NOTE]
-> LabClaw is a skill library, not a monolithic software package.
+LabClaw is a skill library, not a monolithic software package.
 You can install the full collection or copy only the skill folders that match your research workflows.

 ---